 - Speak with an energy consultant that can provide an energy survey or analysis at your business site.
 This can be eye-opening when looking at exactly what your business is using and identify any areas of over-spending.

 - Find out about half-hourly meters.
 Many businesses have half-hourly meters to get accurate readings and pay the right amounts.
 This works when a business’ energy usage is tracked to a central data centre every 30 minutes.
 Many suppliers use these recordings to create bills for businesses.
 However, not all suppliers can access this data yet.

 Are you using the right supplier for you and is it meeting all your business needs?
 Getting the right energy contract is essential to make sure you’re paying for the required level of energy.
 Help with procurement across different energy suppliers and assistance with downgrading are useful to make sure you don’t overspend.

 Could it be time for you to look at saving your business money?
-Concise Energy runs site surveys, contract procurement and a range of other services to help businesses be more cost-effective.
-They can also arrange a contract that’s tailored to specifically to you.
+Concise Energy runs site surveys, contract procurement, and a range of other services to help businesses be more cost-effective.
+They can also arrange a contract that’s tailored specifically to you.

 Concise Energy’s tailored consultancy services can assess exactly how much energy your business is using, compared to the capacity is of your current plan.

 Want to find out how you can save money?
 Get in touch or book an appointment with Concise Energy.